knowminni/jumblewords-solver/README.md

 ### ***Here are my conclusions***

+>
-> Build an app that takes a word as input.
+* Build an app that takes a word as input.
-> Unjumbles it and gives possible combinations.
+* Unjumbles it and gives possible combinations.
-> Input can be in the form: Text Input, Scanned Image or Voice Input.
+* Input can be in the form: Text Input, Scanned Image or Voice Input.
-> There can be a parameter: Number of words that the potential output should possess.
+* There can be a parameter: Number of words that the potential output should possess.
+>

-#### **My Workflow: **
+#### **My Workflow**

 We'll decide it, I have something in mind, will be documenting later.